-The American sports drink brand has been a sponsor and partner of the NFL for nearly 40 years now.
-Started in 1983, Gatorade enjoys exclusive rights to all league assets, including the use of the NFL Shield logo, the Super Bowl, the Pro Bowl and much more.
+The American sports drink brand has been a sponsor of the NFL for roughly 40 years now.
+Started in 1983, Gatorade enjoys exclusive rights to all league assets, including those of the NFL Shield, the Super Bowl, the Pro Bowl and much more.

-In August 2022, the two parties signed a unique eight-year contract extension deal.
-As per the agreement, the NFL and Gatorade share the revenue on the Gatorade Fast Twitch drink, which made its debut ahead of the 2022/23 campaign.
+In August 2022, the two parties signed a unique eight-year contract extension deal, as per which the two share the revenue on the Gatorade Fast Twitch drink, which made its debut ahead of the 2022/23 NFL season.

 American multinational financial services company Visa has been an official partner of the NFL since 1995.